NCSU-Libraries/visualization_gallery_presentations/README.md

   * `vizstudio.css` - Base styles from [Visualization Studio HTML Framework](https://github.ncsu.edu/ncsu-libraries/vizstudio_html_framework)
   * `vizstudio_grid10` - Additional styles required for 10-zone layouts
   * `vizstudio_grid8` - Additional styles required for 8-zone layouts
-  * `vizstudio_prez.css` - Styles for this presentation framework.
+  * `vizprez.css` - Styles for this presentation framework.
 To override any of these, link a separate CSS file after this one that overrides these declarations.
 Avoid editing this file.
 * `js/` - All Javascript files go in here
   * `config.js` - Presentation configuration - this is the main file you'll deal with
   * `config_example.js` - A sample conifugration file demonstrating various scene layouts and content combinations.